NileshBarandwal/HarshTaal25/README.md

 ---

 ## **Project Overview**
-The **Harshital Website** is a React-based single-page application (SPA) designed to showcase information about the event, including:
+The **HarShtAl Website** is a React-based single-page application (SPA) designed to showcase information about the event, including:
 - A countdown timer to the event date.
 - Sections for About, Events, Sponsors, Team, and Contact.
 - A responsive design with smooth scrolling and animations.